So, you’ve got the whole PPC campaign process down — or do you?

 - A mobile-friendly experience

-Effective ads get people to your landing pages.
-From there, you’ve got to have a strong landing page poised to turn clicks into conversions.
+Effective ads drive people to your landing pages.
+From there, you’ve got to have a strong landing page poised to turn clicks into conversions

 Spoiler alert: Establishing a new campaign is just the beginning.

-This post was originally published in August 2014 and was updated in October 2019.
+This post has been updated and was originally published in August 2014.